zkpservices/zkpservices/site/docs/zkp.edited.md

 1. **Identity**

-Identity is the primary use case that most relevant ZKP protocols are currently pursuing in some way, shape, or form.
+The primary use case that most relevant ZKP protocols are currently pursuing in some way, shape, or form.

 There are many things about our identity that we are forced to share with authorities.
 In most cases, these are justified requests.
 But in all instances, we reveal more than we have to.